1. Application of Terms

 Goods means goods described in the Supply Contract, and includes all acts, matters and things that may be necessary for and incidental to the proper and efficient supply or use of such goods.

-Government Agency means any government or any governmental, administrative, fiscal or judicial body, department, commission, authority, tribunal, agency or entity in any part of the world.
+Government Agency means any government or any government, administrative, fiscal or judicial body, department, commission, authority, tribunal, agency or entity in any part of the world.

 Indirect Loss means loss of revenue, loss of profit, loss of goodwill, loss of anticipated savings, loss of opportunity, and any other Loss, not arising naturally and according to the usual course of things from the relevant breach, whether or not such Loss may reasonably be supposed to have been in the contemplation of both parties, at the time they made the contract, as the probable result of the relevant breach.